Rotational Feeding for Your Pet

 "First, there may be improved feeding behaviour because changing tastes can make mealtime more exciting.
 Second, rotational feeding may provide a more complete and balanced nutritional plan long-term because ingredients have unique nutrient profiles."

 Other potential benefits to rotational feeding could include:

-- Preventing the development of food allergies
+- Preventing the development of food allergies in dogs and cats

 - Reducing picky eating behaviours

 - Promoting diversity of the microbiome